robinbryce/merkle-mountain-range-proofs/draft-ietf-scitt-merkle-mountain-range.md

 It is important to note that while the accumulator state evolves, all nodes in the tree are write once.
 The accumulator simply comprises the nodes at the "peaks" for the current MMR state.
 All paths for proofs of inclusion lead to an accumulator peak, rather than a single "mono" root.
-Because of this, the inclusion path for any element is strictly append only.
+Because of this, the inclusion path for any element is strictly append only, in addition to the data structure itself being append only.
 Consistency proofs *are* the inclusion proofs for the old-accumulator peaks against the accumulator for the future tree state consistency is being shown for.
 An accumulator is at most tree height long, which is also the maximum length of any single proof of inclusion + 1.